daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

   ```

 - **End-to-End Testing**: Use `Cypress` or `Playwright` for integration tests.

   ```bash
   cypress run radiogroup.cy.js
   ```

-Because even the best of us have Googled "how to test a component" more than once.

 ---

 And there you have it!
-The `RadioGroup` component in all its glory.
-Happy coding!
-May your radio buttons always be perfectly circular and your options always clear.
+A complete guide to using the RadioGroup component.
+Happy coding! 🚀